rabowskyb/amazon-sagemaker-workshop/README.md

 ### Module 3:  Distributed Training with TensorFlow Notebook

 In this module we will be using images of handwritten digits from the [MNIST Database](http://yann.lecun.com/exdb/mnist/) to demonstrate how to perform distributed training using SageMaker.
-Using a convolutional neural network model based on the [TensorFlow MNIST Example](https://github.com/tensorflow/models/tree/master/official/mnist) we will demonstrate how to use a Jupyter notebook and the [SageMaker Python SDK](https://github.com/aws/sagemaker-python-sdk) to create your own script to pre-process data, train a model, create a SageMaker hosted endpoint, and make predictions against this endpoint.
+Using a convolutional neural network model based on the [TensorFlow MNIST Example](https://github.com/tensorflow/models/tree/master/official/mnist), we will demonstrate how to use a Jupyter notebook and the [SageMaker Python SDK](https://github.com/aws/sagemaker-python-sdk) to create your own script to pre-process data, train a model, create a SageMaker hosted endpoint, and make predictions against this endpoint.
 The model will predict what the handwritten digit is in the image presented for prediction.
+Besides demonstrating a "bring your own script" for TensorFlow use case, the example also showcases how easy it is to set up a cluster of multiple instances for model training in SageMaker.

 1. In your notebook instance, click the 'New' button on the right and select 'Folder'.
 2. Click the checkbox next to your new folder, click the 'Rename' button above in the menu bar, and give the folder a name such as 'tensorflow-distributed'.